-Looking to explore the Sardine run?
-Welcome to Sardine Run: All you need to know.
+Sardine Run: All you need to know

 If you want to learn more about the African continent, read our article on reasons to visit Africa.